 With a spirit all its own, University Park is one of Akron’s most evolving and diverse neighborhoods.
-Nearly four miles of designated bicycle paths, a newly constructed community learning center/elementary school and a second under construction, a premier community of contemporary townhomes and additional new housing choices expected soon all signal a neighborhood renaissance under way.
 Tree-lined, pedestrian- and bicycle-friendly streets, parks and green space, restaurants, cafes, and shops are found throughout or just a short distance from University Park.
-As UA’s enrollment climbs, it continues to infuse University Park with the energy and vitality that only college students and faculty can bring.
+The University continues to infuse University Park with the energy and vitality that only college students and faculty can bring.

 The University Park neighborhood is home to The University of Akron and Summa Heath System’s City Hospital, and is within an easy walk or bike ride of the Towpath Trail, an award-winning art museum, a minor league baseball park, and the more than 300 free or low-cost cultural and sporting events on the UA campus, including those at InfoCision Stadium-Summa Field.
 The neighborhood also offers easy access to outstanding medical care, UA’s top-notch recreational center, outstanding places of worship and Dave’s Market, one of Akron’s many grocery stores.